ksemmendinger/loslr_regulation_optimization/README.md

 ### Background

 Outflows from Lake Ontario are regulated at the [Moses-Saunders Dam](https://www.google.com/maps/place/Moses-Saunders+Power+Dam,+Cornwall,+ON+K6J+5E3,+Canada/@45.0025651,-74.8008106,14z/data=!4m6!3m5!1s0x4ccc17a553817bf7:0x249b9c21d02310c4!8m2!3d45.0077955!4d-74.7923992!16s%2Fm%2F0j438n5?entry=ttu), which is located downstream on the St. Lawrence River near Cornwall, Ontario and Massena, New York.
-The Moses-Saunders Dam spans the border of the United States and Canada and is jointly managed by the two countries by the [International Lake Ontario - St. Lawrence River Board](https://ijc.org/en/loslrb), at the direction of the [Internation Joint Commission](https://ijc.org/en).
+The Moses-Saunders Dam spans the border of the United States and Canada and is jointly managed by the two countries by the [International Lake Ontario - St. Lawrence River Board](https://ijc.org/en/loslrb), at the direction of the [International Joint Commission](https://ijc.org/en).
 The current flow regulation plan of the LOSLR system is [Plan 2014](./resources/Plan_2014_Report.pdf), which is the first control policy in the system to use forecasts to guide release decisions. **The repository contains a framework to identify alternative forecast-informed reservoir operating (FIRO) policies using a simulation and optimization approach.**

 ### Repository Overview